Advisory Committee

 Lisa is an independent youth member of the Committee.

-• Ben Luke – Critic and Writer on the Visual Arts
+• Ben Luke – Critic and writer on the Visual Arts

 Photograph of Ben LukeBen Luke is the review editor and podcast host at The Art Newspaper and an art critic at the Evening Standard.
 He has contributed to numerous art magazines and written catalogue essays for institutions including the Royal Academy and the Whitechapel Gallery.
 Before becoming a critic he worked for many years in the Tate press office.